samschott/maestral/CONTRIBUTING.md

 ### Tests

-The test suite uses a mixture of [unittest](https://docs.python.org/3.8/library/unittest.html) and [pytest](https://pytest-cov.readthedocs.io/en/latest/), depending on what is most convenient for the actual test and the preference of the author.
-Pytest should be used as the test runner.
+The test suite uses [pytest](https://pytest-cov.readthedocs.io/en/latest/) to define and run all tests.

 Test are grouped into those which require a linked Dropbox account ("linked") and those who can run by themselves ("offline").
 The former tend to be integration test while the latter are mostly unit tests.
-The current focus currently lies on integration tests, especially for the sync engine, as they are easier to maintain when the implementation and internal APIs change.
+The focus currently lies on integration tests, especially for the sync engine, as they are easier to maintain when the implementation and internal APIs change.
 Exceptions are made for performance tests, for instance for indexing and cleaning up sync events, and for particularly complex functions that are prone to regressions.

+**Important**: The entire content of the Dropbox folder is deleted before and after running each test case.
+You should therefore use a dedicated account to run tests.

 The current test suite uses a Dropbox access token provided by the environment variable `DROPBOX_ACCESS_TOKEN` or a refresh token provided by `DROPBOX_REFRESH_TOKEN` to connect